 When it comes time to transition from harvest decor to Christmas, consider repurposing what you have to fit the upcoming holiday theme.
 With a bit of paint, some ribbon, bits of fabric, even an old sweater, plus a little imagination, you can turn straw bales, wreaths, pillows, pumpkins and gourds into festive Christmas decor.

 You can’t beat straw bales in a harvest display.
 They are the building blocks of your scene.
 Stack them up and fill in with pumpkins, gourds, mums and sprays of fall leaves.

 When it’s time to break down your harvest scene, there’s no need to toss the hay bale on the compost pile.
-Hay bales perform the same task in a holiday display: wrap them with ribbon and use them as props around a Christmas tree, indoors or out.
+Hay bales perform the same task in a holiday display: wrap them with ribbon and use them as props either around a Christmas tree, or indoors and out.

 Fill out the display with spray-painted gourds and shiny, shatterproof Christmas ornaments.
 You can paint live and fake gourds, just be sure the live ones are completely dry.
 Chalky paint and metallics are good choices for holiday decor.

 Whimsical pillows punch up your display with bold color and graphics.
 Get more mileage out of the pillows when you wrap them in Christmas colors.

 Can you guess what’s wrapped around the pillow above?
 It’s a repurposed Christmas sweater, buttoned in the back, with sleeves and ends tucked in.
 An elegant bow of green satin wired ribbon holds it together.
 (Advisory: no Ugly Christmas Sweaters were harmed in the making of this project.)